Presidents' Climate Commitment

-The University's Climate Action Plan (CAP) has been submitted to the American College and University Presidents' Climate Commitment.
+The University's Climate Action Plan (CAP) was submitted to the American College and University Presidents' Climate Commitment in 2009.
 To view the University's plan and a summary of its contents, click here.

 Former University President Dan Mote became a signatory of the American College and University Presidents' Climate Commitment in May 2007.
 This commitment provides a framework and support for American colleges and universities to eventually become carbon neutral.
 As a signatory, the University of Maryland is reducing its greenhouse gas (GHG) emissions from campus operations and moving toward the goal of carbon neutrality.

 Over 680 presidents have signed the Commitment and all University System of Maryland (USM) institutions are participating.
 For the full list see www.presidentsclimatecommitment.org.

 A multi-stakeholder Climate Action Plan Work Group developed the Climate Action Plan and recommended the timing for implementation.
 Strategies in the plan address:

 - Power and Operations (power generation, purchased electricity, heating/air conditioning/ventilation (HVAC), refrigeration, buildings)

 - Transportation (Shuttle-UM, commuting, campus fleet, air travel)

 - Solid Waste, Recycling, and Composting

 - Administrative Policies (procurement, new construction, behavior change strategies)

 - Education and Research (core curriculum requirements, other formal education, campus community experience, and research in support of campus climate action and sustainability)